friends-of-wp/wp-dev-cli/readme.md

 - **`plugin:boilerplate:create`** - This function creates a new plugin boilerplate with all needed dependency.
 Additional steps can easily be defined.
 [More information](https://github.com/friends-of-wp/wp-dev-cli-ext-boilerplate).

+- **`wordpress:statistics:wordpress`** - Shows the current usage and share of the WordPress versions that are installed.
+[More information](https://github.com/friends-of-wp/wp-dev-cli-ext-statistics).

+- **`wordpress:statistics:php`** - Shows the current usage and share of the PHP versions that are installed.
+We enrich the data with the support dates of the PHP versions.
+Versions shown in red are already out of support.
+This can be super dangerous as no sucurity updates will be provided.
+[More information](https://github.com/friends-of-wp/wp-dev-cli-ext-statistics).

+- **`wordpress:statistics:mysql`** - Shows the current usage and share of the MySQL versions that are installed.
+[More information](https://github.com/friends-of-wp/wp-dev-cli-ext-statistics).

+- **`wordpress:statistics:locale`** - Shows the current usage of the different locales that are available in WordPress.
+[More information](https://github.com/friends-of-wp/wp-dev-cli-ext-statistics).

 ## Ideas